 2. CREATING MASTER PATTERN OF THE MOLD

-The master pattern of the mold is made using the 3D rendering.
-The master pattern is the primary mold that is used for making the silicone molds which will then be used for casting.
-It is a prototype used for making silicone molds and it is made from high durability materials such as metals or other plastics.
+The master pattern of the mold is made using 3D rendering.
+This pattern is the primary mold that is used for making the silicone molds which will then be used for casting.
+It is a prototype that is used for making silicone molds, and it is made from high durability materials such as metals or other plastics.

-As the silicone molds are copies of the master pattern, any deformation on the master pattern will result in the deformation of the silicone molds.
-Hence, a high degree of precision is required while making the master pattern.
+As the silicone molds are copies of the master pattern, any deformation on the pattern itself will result in the deformation of the silicone molds.
+Hence, a high degree of precision is required while preparing the master pattern.